 The Pastry Chef’s Companion: A Comprehensive Resource Guide for the Baking and Pastry Professional, Glenn Rinsky and Laura Halpin Rinsky

-With more than 4,800 terms and definitions from around the world plus ten appendices filled with helpful resources, The Pastry Chef’s Companion combines the best features of a dictionary and an encyclopedia.
+With more than 4,800 terms and definitions from around the world plus ten appendices filled with helpful resources, The Pastry Chef’s Companion combines the best features of a dictionary

 Vegan Chocolate: Unapologetically Luscious and Decadent Dairy-Free Desserts, Fran Costigan, photos by Kate Lewis

 Because chocolate always makes everything better!
 Anyone – from newbie to pro – can make irresistible chocolate desserts from this book.
-With gorgeous full color photos by Kate Lewis, the book makes a gorgeous coffee table book gift too!
+With gorgeous full-color photos by Kate Lewis, the book makes a gorgeous coffee table book gift too!
 (Friends outside of the United States, note that Vegan Chocolate has been published in German, French and Italian.)

 How much chocolate did you chop?
 Is that cup of cashews really 5 ounces?
 Get a digital scale already.
 You won’t look back!